Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt: Mobile game

 The service for Iron-Blooded Orphans G, including the Urdr-Hunt narrative, concluded on January 11, 2024.
 Bandai Namco Entertainment announced the impending shutdown in November 2023, ceasing all in-app purchases of currency and subscription passes by October 31, 2023.

-Japanese media commentary attributed the service’s discontinuation to a combination of technical disruptions early in its lifecycle and game-balance issues that impaired player retention.
+Japanese media commentary attributed the service's discontinuation to a combination of technical disruptions early in its lifecycle and game-balance issues that impaired player retention.
 One Dengeki Online retrospective highlighted how repeated maintenance—often unscheduled—eroded user trust, while certain PvP matches could extend well beyond 30 minutes, creating frustration and prompting many players to disengage.

 Film

 As part of the notification of the discontinuation of the mobile app, Sunrise officially announced in November 2023 that Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt would be adapted into an animated film.
-This marked the project’s transition from mobile-only content to a cinematic format.
+This marked the project's transition from mobile-only content to a cinematic format.

 As part of the game's 10th-anniversary initiative, Bandai Namco Filmworks announced Mobile Suit Gundam: Iron-Blooded Orphans Urdr-Hunt – Path of the Little Challenger at San Diego Comic-Con 2025.
 The film is a theatrical compilation of animated content from the app, re-edited with new footage.
 Core creative staff, including director Tatsuyuki Nagai and composer Masaru Yokoyama, returned for the project.
-It was released in Japan by BNFW on October 31, 2025, with a limited theatrical run in North America.
+It was released in Japan by BNFW on October 31, 2025, with a limited theatrical run in North America via Fathom Entertainment.

 Additionally, a short anime titled Makuai no Kusabi (幕間の楔) was screened alongside the main feature in a theatrical double bill.
-Produced as part of the Iron-Blooded Orphans 10th anniversary project, it features returning characters Mikazuki Augus and Orga Itsuka and spans between seasons one and two.
+Produced as part of the Iron-Blooded Orphans 10th anniversary project, it features returning characters Mikazuki Augus and Orga Itsuka and takes place between seasons one and two of the original series.

+In Australia, the double feature was released via Sugoi Co on January 27, 2026.